Sunday, 24 May 2015

-After the beautiful ceremonies of the Vigil yesterday morning First Vespers were sung in the afternoon.
+After the beautiful and splendid ceremonies of the Vigil of Pentecost yesterday morning First Vespers were sung in the afternoon.
 On this great feast the rubrics require the most solemn celebration of Vespers with the Hebdomadarius assisted by six pluvialistae in pariti.
 The solemn tone of Deus, in adjutorium is sung at Vespers, Mattins and at Lauds.
-The antiphons, Cum complerentur dies Pentecostes etc are proper and sung with psalms 109, 110, 111, 112 & 116.
-During the singing of the hymn, Veni, Creator Spiritus, all kneel during the first verse.
-All hymns have the Doxology Deo Patri sit gloria, Et Filio, qui a mortuis, Surrexit ac Paraclito, In saeculorum saecula.
+The antiphons, Cum complerentur dies Pentecostes etc are proper and were sung with psalms 109, 110, 111, 112 & 116.
+During the singing of the hymn, Veni, Creator Spiritus, all knelt during the first verse.
+All hymns of the feast and Octave have the Doxology Deo Patri sit gloria, Et Filio, qui a mortuis, Surrexit ac Paraclito, In saeculorum saecula.
 Veni Creator is sung in tone 8, the other hymns of the Office in tone 1.
-At Vespers there are no commemorations.
-At Compline Te lucis is sung as described above and the Dominical preces are omitted for the Octave.
+At Vespers there were no commemorations.
+At Compline Te lucis was sung as described above and the Dominical preces are omitted for the Octave.

 At Prime the festal psalms are sung (Pss.
 53, 118i & 118ii)under the antiphon Cum complerentur.
 In the short responsory the versicle Qui sedes ad dexteram Patris, alleluia, alleluia is sung.
 The short lesson is Judaei quoque.
 At Terce instead of the usual hymn Nunc Sancte nobis the hymn Veni Creator is sung as it was at the third hour the Holy Ghost descended on the Apostles, as a Vespers the first verse is sung kneeling.